grailbio/bigslice/docs/index.md

 the operations in ways not specified by the user.

 In our example,
-we define a wordcount operation as a function of a URL.
+we define a word count operation as a function of a URL.
 The first operation is a [ScanReader](https://godoc.org/github.com/grailbio/bigslice#ScanReader) (1), which takes an io.Reader and returns a `bigslice.Slice` that represents the scanned lines from that io.Reader.